aleph2c/miros-rabbitmq/doc/example.rst

    :maxdepth: 1
    :caption: Single Chart Examples:

 In this section I will show how to network some statecharts using the miros-rabbitmq plugin.
 Here is a diagram that throws all of this example’s ideas at you at once:

 .. image:: _static/test_miros_rabbitmq_2.svg
     :target: _static/test_miros_rabbitmq_2.pdf
     :align: center

-We see:
+The diagram above illustrates:

 * How you can link a NetworkedActiveObject or a NetworkedFactory to a statechart.
 * How these networked classes are just generalizations of the miros classes.